What is Connectome in a Box?

 What formats does Connectome in a Box come in?
 Can I get it formatted for Mac?
 Linux?

-As of Q2, we are only shipping drives formatted for Linux (EXT3).
-However, there are workarounds available for Mac and Windows users.
+As of July 2013, we are only shipping drives formatted for Linux (EXT3).
+Mac and Windows users may be able to use workarounds, but these are not guaranteed to work on all versions of these operating systems.
 Please see this updated note on drive formats for more information.

 This is an internal hard drive?
 What if I have a laptop?

-What happens when future quarterly releases come out?
+What happens when future data releases come out?

-Each time a new dataset is released, interested users will be required to order the data on a new drive.
-For those interested in recycling drives from previous data releases, please consult our drive recycling program guide.
+Each time a new dataset is released, interested users will be able to order the data on a new drive.
+Drive prices may change from release to release, based on our cost from suppliers.

 What happens if a data set I already have is updated?